-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments arrangements for cooperation with trusted flaggers should be subject to the regulator's control, it is not appropriate for the Regulation to require the designation of these trusted flaggers by the Digital Services Coordinator, as suggested in Article 19.2.
-They believe that it is not up to the public authorities, including an independent authority, to determine a list of trusted flaggers, who are essentially members of civil society.
-However, it is desirable that platforms publicly provide the list of trusted alerts with which they work.
-NL (Comments): We are considering advice to further spell out the procedure through which trusted flaggers are certified and how the criteria in (a), (b), and (c) should be interpreted.
-A possible option would be to task the Board with providing further guidance in this areas. (a) it has particular expertise and HU (Drafting): HU (Comments): competence for the purposes of detecting, identifying and notifying illegal content; a) it has particular expertise and competence for the purposes of detecting, identifying and notifying illegal content under the legal system of the Member State of the Digital Services Coordinator; SE (Drafting): (a) it has particular expertise and Trusted flaggers should demonstrate proficiency in the legal system of the MS of the awarding Digital Service Coordinator.
-It is highly unreasonable that a trusted flagger has extensive knowledge on possibly all Member States' legal system, therefore the special reporting status of the trusted flagger should also be confined to the services targeting the individual member state in

-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments competence for the purposes of detecting, identifying and notifying manifestly illegal content; which the trusted flagger was awarded the status.
-SE (Comments): To maintain a safety margin and avoid overremoval, Sweden is of the opinion that trusted flaggers also shall relate to content that they consider to be manifestly illegal. (b) it represents collective interests and is independent from any online platform; FR (Drafting) (b) it represents collective interests and is independent from any online platform; ES (Comments): Recital 46 should clarify that 'representing collective interests' does not only include organizations that represent a particular collective interest, such as the protection of intellectual property rights, but also those that defend general interests of users/consumers.
-IT (Comments): A periodic review of the qualification of trusted flaggers could be envisaged in the manner specified in the guidelines ex sect.
-V. EE (Comments): As a general remark, there needs to be greater clarity as to what is meant by "represents collective interests" here FR (Comments): En l'état, l'article ne permet pas d'accorder le titre de signaleur de confiance aux titulaires de
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments (a) it has particular expertise and competence for the purposes of detecting, identifying and notifying illegal content; HU (Drafting): a) it has particular expertise and competence for the purposes of detecting, identifying and notifying illegal content under the legal system of the Member State of the Digital Services Coordinator; SE (Drafting): (a) it has particular expertise and competence for the purposes of detecting, identifying and notifying manifestly illegal content; HU (Comments): Trusted flaggers should demonstrate proficiency in the legal system of the MS of the awarding Digital Service Coordinator.
+It is highly unreasonable that a trusted flagger has extensive knowledge on possibly all Member States' legal system, therefore the special reporting status of the trusted flagger should also be confined to the services targeting the individual member state in which the trusted flagger was awarded the status.
+SE (Comments): To maintain a safety margin and avoid overremoval, Sweden is of the opinion that trusted flaggers also shall relate to content that they consider to be manifestly illegal. (b) it represents collective interests and is independent from any online platform; ES (Comments): Recital 46 should clarify that 'representing collective interests' does not only include organizations that represent a particular collective interest, such as the protection of intellectual property rights, but also those that defend general interests of users/consumers.
+IT (Comments): A periodic review of the qualification of trusted flaggers could be envisaged in the manner